Michael Jackson: Music videos and choreography

 Jackson released "Thriller", a 14-minute music video directed by John Landis, in 1983.
 The zombie-themed video "defined music videos and broke racial barriers" on MTV, which had launched two years earlier.
 Before Thriller, Jackson struggled to receive coverage on MTV, allegedly because he was African American.
 Pressure from CBS Records persuaded MTV to start showing "Billie Jean" and later "Beat It", which led to a lengthy partnership with Jackson, and helped other black music artists gain recognition.
 The popularity of his videos on MTV helped the relatively new channel's viewing figures, and MTV's focus shifted toward pop and R&B. His performance on Motown 25: Yesterday, Today, Forever changed the scope of live stage shows, making it acceptable for artists to lip-sync to music video on stage.
 The choreography in Thriller has been copied in Indian films and prisons in the Philippines.
 Thriller marked an increase in scale for music videos, and was named the most successful music video ever by the Guinness World Records.

-In "Bad"'s 19-minute video—directed by Martin Scorsese—Jackson used sexual imagery and choreography, and touched his chest, torso and crotch.
+In the 19-minute video for "Bad"—directed by Martin Scorsese—Jackson used sexual imagery and choreography, and touched his chest, torso and crotch.
 When asked by Winfrey in the 1993 interview about why he grabbed his crotch, he said it was spontaneously compelled by the music.
 Time magazine described the "Bad" video as "infamous".
-It featured Wesley Snipes; Jackson's later videos often featured famous cameo roles.
+It featured Wesley Snipes; Jackson's later videos often featured famous cameos.
 For the "Smooth Criminal" video, Jackson experimented with leaning forward at a 45-degree angle, beyond the performer's center of gravity.
-To accomplish this live, Jackson and designers developed a special shoe to lock the performer's feet to the stage, allowing them to lean forward.
+To accomplish this live, Jackson and designers developed a special shoe to lock the performer's feet to the stage.
 They were granted for the device.
 The video for "Leave Me Alone" was not officially released in the US, but in 1989 was nominated for three Billboard Music Video Awards and won a Golden Lion Award for its special effects.
 It won a Grammy for Best Music Video, Short Form.